TheRobBrennan/explore-docker-angular/examples/javatpoint-angular-8-tutorial/README.md

 # Create a routes directory
 $ mkdir routes
-# Create routes for our product CRUD -
+# Create routes for our product CRUD - examples/javatpoint-angular-8-tutorial/api/src/routes/product.route.js

+# Add routes to our server - examples/javatpoint-angular-8-tutorial/api/src/server.js
 ```

+At this point, you should be able to create a product and have it persisted in the MongoDB.